yireo-training/magento2-mage-god/README.md

 # Yireo MageGod
 Little package that re-introduces the Magento 1 `Mage` class back into Magento 2.

+## Disclaimer
+We do **NOT** recommend for this package to be used in the wild: This is an educational gimmick, not meant for real-life.
+You might say that a `Mage` class in M2 would make migration from M1 to M2 easier, but it does not: The M2 code is hugely different, that any M1 extension or theme or custom code needs to be rewritten.
+And we highly recommend to do this rewrite properly, taking advantage of the modern structure of M2.
+This `Mage` class is not part of that.
+It is just a joke.

 ## Installation
 Run the following commands: